Free Up Android Phone's Internal Storage

 3. In here swipe the tabs to be taken to the device memory and not SD card memory

-4. From here simply tap on certain applications in order to remove them from the device in order to free up space on your internal memory or device memory.
+4. From here simply tap on certain applications to remove them from the device to free up space on your internal memory or device memory.

 How do I Move files from internal memory to SD card on my LG Mach?